oracle-livelabs/database/microtx-xa-stock-broker-app/run-xa-app/run-xa-app.md

   * Get Started
   * Lab 1: Prepare setup
   * Lab 2: Environment setup
-  * Lab 4: Provision an Oracle Autonomous Database for use as resource manager
+  * Lab 4: Provision Autonomous Databases for Use as Resource Manager
 * Logged in using remote desktop URL as an `oracle` user.
 If you have connected to your instance as an `opc` user through an SSH terminal using auto-generated SSH Keys, then you must switch to the `oracle` user before proceeding with the next step.

   ```